 As parents, we know that one of the most important aspects of nursing and raising our little ones is safety.
 In that sense, the mini personal heater has been an excellent option to solve the problem of the temperature of the baby’s room.
 Why?

-First of all, I can place the environment where is total to they like, without needing to modify the rest of the temperature of the house.
+First of all, I can place the environment where it is total to they like, without needing to modify the rest of the temperature of the house.

 Another aspect that has been very valuable to us as parents, is that it’s portable.
-Sometimes we have gone on holidays, or simply the grandmother wants us to leave the baby at her home a couple of days.
+Sometimes we have gone on holiday, or simply the grandmother wants us to leave the baby at her home a couple of days.
 We simply carry the heater, and we make sure that our beloved sleeps warm wherever.

 Returning to the issue of safety, for us, there was one aspect that was crucial, and that is that the personal heater prevents “excess fabric” in the baby’s cradle.
 What were the other options to keep him warm?

 The first, of course, was to dress it double of everything.
 This bothered him a lot, besides that he looked stifled.

 The second is to place more blankets, but that was even more terrifying: The fear of suffocation or Sudden Infant Death (SIDS).
 One is always looking after the children, and when you have a small baby you even sleep with one eye open and the other closed.

 But unfortunately, at some point, they aren’t under our supervision, and we must minimize the risks.
 The heater solved this situation remarkably.